ongyx/cpk/README.md

 A: CLI masters and programmers who have at least basic command-line skills.
 Also, script coders who want a easier way to distribute their code.

-Q: Can you please hurry up on the Libterm version?
-I mean, OpenTerm does not exist on the App Store anymore, etc.
+My knowledge of Python is now advanced now, so I rewrote spkg for Libterm.

-A: I can't really do that because I have more experience working with the Cub coding language right now.
-As for the Python-based implementation of Libterm, it is a lot easier to port programs over from Pythonista [for example](https://github.com/jsbain/GitHubGet), which can run without modifications, but my knowledge of Python is less so than that of Cub, unfortunately.
-Which means that someday there will be spkg for LibTerm :)
+It is a lot easier to port programs over from Pythonista [for example](https://github.com/jsbain/GitHubGet), which can run without modifications, so reusing code is easier.
+(Or it can act as a reference at least.)